kehindeoloruntayo/calculator-III/README.md

 * _Report any suspected security problem to the contact above._

 ## Notice
-Calculator contains pieces of source code that is under MIT licence.
+Calculator contains pieces of source code that is under MIT license.
 This notice is included here to comply with the distribution terms.